 Regardless if they claim their motives are nefarious or noble, all Assassin’s Guilds share one thing in common: their business is death.
 Their approach to the spiritual powers is a pragmatic one; they are simply another tool to get the job done.
 As such, before pursuing a mark, Assassins will spend the time to learn the powers they feel will be most useful for the job at hand.
 Once in the field however, it is forbidden by Guild law for Assassins to revise their list of powers, and therefore Assassins are likewise forbidden to carry or even own personal Spirit Books.
 Instead a Guild Spirit Book is provided as a communal resource for members in good-standing of a particular Assassin’s Guild.
 Other than their ownership, Guild Spirit Books function in the same manner as the Personal Spirit Books used by Mages, Battlemages, and Wizards, as does the use of the Tier 0 power ‘Memorize Power’.

 The mystical tattoos of the Runeweavers have set them apart from all other systems of retaining spirit powers.
 Because any new power that they learn is physically tattooed onto their skin, it becomes a part of them.
 Runeweavers have no need to memorize powers in the traditional sense, and as such they also have no need for Spirit Books.
 Likewise, successfully adding a new tattoo to learn a new power does not over-write any previous powers, as they are not stored in memory.
 However this does not mean they can use all of the powers etched on their skin in tattoo form at all times.
 The root tattoos must be activated in order for the Runeweavers to use the powers.
 This activation is known as Spiritual Attunement (which causes the activated tattoos to glow the appropriate color).
 Runeweavers can only be attuned to a single school at any time, meaning the caster can only use powers from that school, regardless of any root tattoos from other schools.
 If they have more than one root tattoo for a school, meaning more than one tier for a given school, being attuned to that school allows access to all the Tiers of the School which they have root tattoos for.
-To switch which School of Powers they are attuned to, Runeweavers can use a special Tier 0 power called Spiritual Attunement, which costs an and a small amount of Spirit.
+To switch which School of Powers they are attuned to, Runeweavers can use a special Tier 0 power called Spiritual Attunement, which costs an instant and a small amount of Spirit.
 When Runeweavers meditate to gain back Focus (which costs one round in combat or a 1/2 rest outside of combat) they may activate Spiritual Attunement at the same time, see the section on ‘Focus‘ for details of meditation.